-Take care of all of your financial obligations by the end of each semester.
-Your financial obligations may include, but are not limited to: tuition and fees, late fees, parking fines and college store charges.
+Students are responsible for taking care of all financial obligations by the end of each semester, which may include, but are not limited to, tuition and fees, late payment fees, parking fines, library fines and bookstore charges.

 Past due accounts

 If there is a balance due, a hold will be placed on the student’s account and the student will be unable to do the following:

 Accounts with past due balances may be subject to referral to either of the following external collection agencies, All Tran, Inc. or L&M Accounts, Inc. If sent to collection, students are responsible for payment of any and all collection and attorney fees incurred.